 What's your purpose?

-Who is your audience, and what problem do you solve for them?
+Who’s your audience, and what problem do you solve for them?
 I can help you define and communicate your purpose through thoughtful strategy and engaging storytelling.
+Read more about me.

 Websites, newsletters, blog posts, annual and technical reports, editorials and features, grant proposals and more.
 Starting from the purpose and the key messages, I craft each piece with the audience in mind.